Only a law enforcement agency can request a Silver Alert. If your loved one is missing, please contact 9-1-1 immediately and then Get Help Now.

-If you are a law enforcement officer and your agency needs to issue a Houston Regional Silver Alert, please call (832) 269-2553 or (713) 599-0235 for 24/7 support and activation assistance.
+If you are a law enforcement officer and your agency needs to request a Houston Regional Silver Alert, please call (832) 269-2553 for 24/7 support and activation assistance.

 divider

-The Houston Regional Silver Alert System is administered by Texas Center for the Missing, and is designed to help locate missing elderly diagnosed with dementia or Alzheimer’s.
+The Houston Regional Silver Alert System is administered by Texas Center for the Missing, and is designed to help locate missing elderly individuals diagnosed with dementia or Alzheimer’s.
 The program is a cooperative public service effort between local law enforcement, news media outlets, business partners, and the public.

 Our local alert was funded in October 2014 by caring community individuals and local foundations.
 The Houston Regional Silver Alert covers the Houston-Galveston 14-county region, including Austin, Brazoria, Chambers, Colorado, Fort Bend, Galveston, Harris, Liberty, Matagorda, Montgomery, San Jacinto, Walker, Waller, and Wharton counties.
 The Houston Regional Silver Alert System provides investigation and activation training to law enforcement partners, as well as 24/7 emergency activation support.